dij0s/AMR/README.md

 The time complexity is optimized using a recursive structure that allows for a constant time complexity for the access operation.
 The memory usage is optimized using the `__slots__` attribute to reduce the memory footprint of the class instances and ensure a more efficient memory usage.

+The Python SQL toolkit [SQLAlchemy](https://www.sqlalchemy.org/), for example, uses the `__slots__` (as discussed [here](https://docs.sqlalchemy.org/en/14/changelog/migration_10.html#significant-improvements-in-structural-memory-use) attribute to optimize the memory usage of the class instances and reduce the memory overhead of the ORM objects.
+This optimization is critical in the project as the number of nodes grows exponentially with the mesh resolution and the memory usage must be optimized to handle large meshes efficiently.
+Many more examples of the `__slots__` attribute usage can be found in the Python standard library and in popular libraries.

 Implementing the parallelization of the algorithm could be a potential optimization to further improve the performance of the simulation.
 By parallelizing the mesh refinement process, the algorithm could take advantage of multi-core processors and distribute the workload across multiple threads.
 This would allow for a more efficient use of computational resources and reduce the overall simulation time.
 As per data storage, the physical locality (in RAM) of the mesh structure would allow for a more efficient parallelization of the algorithm as the data would be stored in contiguous memory blocks and allow for a more efficient access pattern.
 This could be achieved by storing the mesh structure in a contiguous memory block and using a linear indexing scheme to access the nodes.
 This would allow for a more efficient access pattern and reduce the memory overhead of the mesh structure.